 Plug the USB mouse cable into the USB connector.
-You can use your USB mouse .
+Your USB mouse is ready for use.

-Kappa You do not need to shut down the computer before connecting or disconnecting a USB peripheral.
+Kou do not need to shut down the computer before connecting or disconnecting a USB peripheral.

 The USB mouse software driver of PCGA-UMS1 is preinstalled on your notebook, therefore, you only need to plug the USB mouse into the USB connector and you can start working.